apitoolkit/apitoolkit-landing/content/blog/50-AP-tools-for-Every-Budget-and-Requirement/index.md

 ### 40. Apitoolkit

 1. Features: Lightweight, self-hosted API management platform with a focus on developer experience.
-Offers API documentation, versioning, and authentication.
+Monitor Errors & Performance, Debug Errors and See request happening live, Generate Swagger From live traffic or manually upload swagger,and many more.
-2. Pricing: Open-source core available for free, Pro edition with additional features requires paid license.
+2. Pricing: Free tier and Pay as your grow
 3. Support: Free community support forums, paid Pro edition support available.
-4. Community: Growing community around apitoolkit.io, good documentation and tutorials.
+4. Community: Growing community around apitoolkit, good documentation and tutorials.
 5. Requirements: Technical expertise for self-hosting and management.
 Cost-effective solution for small teams and individual developers.

 ### 5. API Security Tools